ccrisc/rails-magazzino/README.md

 ## Support

-If you think you found a bug in RailsAdmin, you can [submit an issue](https://github.com/ccrisc/rails_magazzino/issues/new).
+If you think you found a bug in rails_magazzino, you can [submit an issue](https://github.com/ccrisc/rails_magazzino/issues/new).

 ## Supported Ruby Versions